sansor/tech-shorts/README.md

-# tech-shorts
+# Tech Shorts
-Tech Short : Introduction to future technologies
+An attempt to quickly onboard and introduce you to new technolgies around you.